 - Membership Rewards points are earned on every full £1 spent and charged, per transaction.
 Terms and conditions apply.

-- The maximum payment period on purchases is 54 calendar days on Gold & Platinum Business Charge Cards and 42 calendar days on the Basic Business Charge Card, it is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.
+- The maximum payment period on purchases is up to 54 calendar days and is obtained only if you spend on the first day of the new statement period and repay the balance in full on the due date.

 - If you'd prefer a Card with no annual fee, rewards or other features, an alternative option is available – the Basic Card.